About the Program

 - Participate in other optional leadership development opportunities as appropriate/desired;

-- Attend shadowing sessions with the provost, when appropriate; and
+- Attend shadowing sessions with the Provost, when appropriate; and

 - Identification of possible or preferred mentors selected from the list above (select no more than four);

-- Description of potential project ideas that are of interest to the applicant;
+- Description of potential project ideas that are of interest to the applicant; please indicate if these project ideas have already been discussed with possible mentors (limited to one page);

 - Statement of career goals and interest in academic leadership (limited to one page);